saltcute/kasumi-doc/responses/command.md

 :::

-At this time, we can just ignore `session` and move on next.
+At this moment, we can safely ignore `session` and move on to the next.
 We will talk about it later.

 ## Load the Command